GUIDE 2025

 What is User Documentation?

-User documentation, also known as end-user documentation, is any form of documentation intended for the end-user of a product or a service.
+User documentation, also known as end-user documentation, is any documentation intended for the end user of a product or service.
 The purpose of this documentation is to guide the users on how to properly install, use, and/or troubleshoot a product.

 We’ve all read some form of user documentation at some point in our lives.
 They usually come with products in the form of user manuals/guides that have a bit of a learning curve, such as gadgets, software applications, and appliances, among other things.

 Without this documentation, an average user might not get the full value out of the product.
-This, in turn, could result in unhappy customers and high customer care costs and churn rates.
+This, in turn, could lead to unhappy customers, higher customer care costs, and higher churn rates.

 That’s just the tip of the iceberg.

-To summarize – user documentation is anything that prevents the end-user from directly reaching out to your customer service department regarding any confusion about your product.
+To summarize, user documentation is anything that prevents the end user from contacting your customer service department due to confusion about your product.

 The Different Types of User Documentation